Malaysia's former first lady Rosmah sentenced to 10 years in jail for graft | Law-Order

 - Malaysia

-The judge granted her a stay of sentence, so Rosmah will not go to the jail on Thursday.
-She can appeal the decision in two higher courts.
+She will remain free on bail pending appeals to higher courts.
 Rosmah, dressed in a yellow baju kurung - a traditional Malaysian long blouse and skirt - and matching headscarf, addressed the judge tearfully immediately after the verdict.

 "I must admit that I'm very sad with what happened today," she said.
 "Nobody saw me taking the money, nobody saw me counting the money.... but if that's the conclusion, I leave it to God."
 Her lawyers had asked for a one-day jail sentence, while prosecutors sought "maximum or near maximum."